danielsobrado/personal-blog/content/post/naive-bayes.md

 # Introduction

+In Bayesian statistics there are two important concepts, we use probabilities to measure the uncertainty about the parameters used by the probability distributions, and we use the Bayes´ theorem to update those probabilities.

 # Naive Bayes

 ## Types of Naive Bayes Algorithms

 ### Gaussian Naive Bayes

-We assume that each class has continuos Normal/Gaussian distributed values.
+We assume that each class has continuous Normal/Gaussian distributed values.

 <div id="el"><span>$$ P \left( x _ { i } | y \right) = \frac { 1 } { \sqrt { 2 \pi \sigma _ { y } ^ { 2 } } } \exp \left( - \frac { \left( x _ { i } - \mu _ { y } \right) ^ { 2 } } { 2 \sigma _ { y } ^ { 2 } } \right) $$</span></div>